HIV/AIDS Precautions - Workplace Concerns

 - skin and mucous membrane contact with blood and other body fluids of an infected person

-- accidents with needles or other sharp instruments contaminated with the blood of an infected person
+- incidents with needles or other sharp instruments contaminated with the blood of an infected person

 The Centers for Disease Control recommend using routine practices to protect workers at risk from HIV exposure.
 This approach stresses that all situations involving contact with blood and certain other body fluids present a risk.
-Universal precautions outline the use of barriers to prevent workplace exposure to HIV and other viruses.
+Routine practices outline the use of barriers to prevent workplace exposure to HIV and other viruses.
 These barriers include the use of:

 - engineering controls such as retractable needles